Juvederm Volite Side Effects

 - Not for injection into a site with a permanent implant.

-- There is no data regarding the efficiency and tolerance of this product in patients who currently have, or have a history of, autoimmune deficiency or who are undergoing immunosuppressive therapy.
-Decide case-by-case whether to inject, depending on the nature of the disease and its treatment.
+- There is no data regarding efficiency and tolerance of this product in patients who currently have, or have a history of, autoimmune deficiency or who are undergoing immunosuppressive therapy.
+Decide case-by-case whether to inject, depending on the nature of disease and its treatment.
 Monitor these patients and perform a preliminary skin test for hypersensitivity before treatment, avoiding injection if the disease is active.

 - There is no data regarding tolerance in patients with a history of severe or multiple allergies.
 Decide case-by-case whether to inject, depending on the nature of the allergy.
-Especially monitor these patients.
+Specially monitor these patients.
 Propose a skin test for hypersensitivity or administer a suitable preventative treatment before injection.
 The manufacturer does not recommend injecting if there is a history of anaphylactic shock.

 - Perform a skin test for hypersensitivity before injecting patients who have a history of streptococcal disease, including recurrent sore throats or acute rheumatic fever.
 The manufacturer does not recommend injecting if there is acute rheumatic fever with heart complications.